azhinu/Intel-i7-10700-Gigabyte-Z490-Vision-G-OpenCore/README.md

 ### About included ACPI Tables

-My EFI Folder contains additional ACPI Tables besides the usual, which you won't find in the OpenCore Install Guide.
-Some of them are board-specific, some of them are modified versions of the regular tables, some are just cosmetic.

-Here's what the extra tables do:

-DMAR: DMAR replacement table without Reserved Memory Regions so the I225-V LAN Card works in macOS Big Sur and Monterey.
+- [**DMAR**] (optional): [DMAR replacement table](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Additional_Files/ACPI/DMAR.dsl) with specific Reserved Memory Regions removed.
+For 3rd party LAN/Wifi/BT cards that won't work if VT-D and the Intel I225-V controller are enabled (macOS Big Sur and newer).
-SSDT-AWAC-ARTC: Special variant of SSDT-AWAC.
-Disables AWAC Clock and enables RTC as ARTC instead.
-Also disables legacy HPET device.
+- **SSDT-AWAC-ARTC**: Custom variant of `SSDT-AWAC.` Disables AWAC Clock and enables `RTC` as `ARTC` instead.
+Also disables legacy `HPET` device.
-SSDT-DMAC (optional): Adds a fake Direct Memory Access Controller to the device tree of I/O Registry.
-It's cosmetic.
-SDT-FWHD (optional): Adds fake Firmware Hub Device (FWHD) to I/O Registry.
-Used by almost every intel-based Mac.
-It's comsetic.
-SSDT-XSPI (optional): Adds PCH SPI Controller to IORegistry as XSPI.
-So it's not a fake device but probably only a cosmetic change.
+- **SSDT-PORTS**: OS-agnostic USB Port Mapping Table for the Z490 Vision G. No additional USB Port kext or quirks are required.
+Since the USB ports are mapped via ACPI, they will work in *any* version of macOS.
+Check [**this pdf**](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Additional_Files/USB/USB_Ports_List.pdf) for a detailed list of mapped ports. **NOTE**: macOS does not support USB 3.2 via the USB protocol.
+It requires Thunderbold 3 or newer instead to support speeds greater than 5 Gbit.
+So there's no speed benefit when using the red USB ports over the blue ones when running macOS!
+- **SSDT-PLUG.aml**: Not needed for macOS 12 and newer.
+Also not needed when using `CPUFriend.kext` and `CPUFriendDataProvider.kext`.

-NOTE: More info about additional ACPI Tables can be found on [OC Little Repo](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features)
+	**NOTE**: Additional info about these ACPI Tables can be found on my [**OC Little Repo**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features)

 ### Note about Kexts
 The following Kexts are enabled by default:

-- `IntelBluetoothFirmware.kext`, `IntelBluetoothInjector.kext`, `itlwm.kext`
+- `IntelBluetoothFirmware.kext`, `BlueToolFixup.kext`, `itlwm.kext`
 	- Disable they if you don't have an Intel WiFi/Bluetooth module.

 - `CPUFriend.kext` and `CPUFriendDataProvider.kext`.